 - Heroku: Heroku has a variety of plans to choose from, and a guide to help you select the right plan for you or your company.

-- Amazon RDS: Amazon offers a variety of plans for both on-demand instances and Multi-AZ Deployment.
+- Amazon Aurora and RDS: Amazon offers a variety of plans for both on-demand instances and Multi-AZ Deployment.
 To get an estimate of what your monthly bill might look like, check out their monthly calculator.

 Google CloudSQL PostgreSQL: Unlike many other cloud-based data warehouse solutions, Google’s pricing model is based on usage and not a fixed-rate.
 This means that your bill can vary over time.

 Before fully committing yourself to using Google CloudSQL PostgreSQL as your data warehouse, we recommend familiarizing yourself with Google’s pricing model and using their pricing calculator to estimate your potential costs.